 If you do not use a network pharmacy, be sure to obtain a receipt from the pharmacist.
 Cash register receipts are not acceptable.
 Medicines that do not require a prescription are not covered.
 Send the receipt with a medical claim form to Aetna.
-You can get these forms from your human resources office, the Division, Aetna, or www.AlaskaCare.gov.
+You can get these forms from the Division, Aetna, or www.AlaskaCare.gov.